Moonflower-pixel/2025-portfolio/_design/brand-identity.md

 ## Project Overview

-This poster series was created to explore how tpyography can communitcate emotion and energy through the layout.
+This design was made to show the simplistic but powerful design of art.
+The design was a cat roaring, for an esports game. to make this into a brand, i used it and adjusted all components to make it work with everything around it.

 ## Tools & Techniques

 - Adobe InDesign
-- Adobe Photoshop for texture and blending.
+- Adobe Photoshop for colour
+- Adobe Illustator for base design

 ## Outcomes

-this prject helps devlop a stronger sense of visual hierarchy and gave me the opportunity to experiment with type-as-image.
+This design was made to show the simplistic but powerful design of art.
+The design was a cat roaring, for an esports game. to make this into a brand, i used it and adjusted all components to make it work with everything around it.